The thirst for novelty in the lifestyle can often seem unquenchable.

 The excitement of the lifestyle keeps many couples craving more.
 The list of new erotic things to try differs for every couple.
 As the scope of the choices expands, so can our anxiety that whatever choice we make will deprive us of many others at the same time.
 Our minds shift from the fleeting moment of pleasure to craving the next great thing to come.

-The fear of missing out, also called FOMO, often comes attached to the experience of the lifestyle.
+The fear of missing out, also called FOMO, often comes attached to the lifestyle experience.

 So not only do we feel that we are missing out; we are aware that some other people are experiencing or possessing that very thing we want.